 Slack

-Configuring a Slack notification service will authorize access for your desired channel.
-By default, notifications will be sent to all configured Slack channels.
+Configuring a Slack notification service will authorize access for a required channel or user.
+By default, notifications will be sent to all Slack channels and users you've added and configured as separate Slack notification services through the Buildkite interface.

 Adding a notification service

-In your Organization's Notification Settings, add a Slack notification service:
+In your Buildkite organization's Notification Services settings, add a Slack notification service:

 Click the Add to Slack button:

-This will take you to Slack.
-Log in, choose a workspace, and grant Buildkite the ability to post in your chosen channel:
+Once logged in to Slack, choose a workspace, and grant Buildkite the ability to post in your chosen channel or user:

 Conditional notifications